 Good Hotel Guide Review

 In an ‘interesting village of honey-coloured stone, well off the beaten track’, a beautifully renovated 17th-century thatched inn lives anew as a local gastropub-with-rooms.
-Manager Claire Lenkowiec and chef Valerio Grimaldi run the show for the owners and, by George, they get it right!
-Three chic bedrooms above the pub, and six in converted stables, have smart bathrooms with under-floor heating, a coffee machine, handmade truffles and botanical toiletries.
+Manager Claire Lenkowiec and chef Valerio Grimaldi-Plant run the show for the owners and, by George, they get it right!
+Three chic bedrooms above the pub and six in converted stables have smart bathrooms with underfloor heating, a coffee machine, handmade truffles and botanical toiletries.
 Dog-friendly garden rooms, one fully accessible, open directly on to terrace and garden.
 In a beamed, flagstone-floored bar frequented by locals, horse brasses and Buddy Holly prints hang over the inglenook where a log-burner blazes.
 Fifties film posters and George V in ermine grace the walls.
-The mix of pub classics and blackboard specials on the menu are ‘excellent’ and there are ‘delicious home-made brownies’, accordng to our inspectors.
+The mix of pub classics and blackboard specials on the menu are ‘excellent’ and there are ‘delicious home-made brownies’, according to our inspectors.
 You can eat in the dining room or on the all-weather terrace.
 Breakfast brings fresh pastries, butcher’s sausages, sourdough toast, local jams, porridge with Transylvanian acacia honey.

 Barford St Michael